Dark Fiction Author Hides Somewhere In Picturesque Mandurah

 A quiet day on the edge of the world (Indian Ocean)

-I’m not in hiding anywhere.
-I’m living here.
-My somewhere is a small holiday town situated between Perth and Bunbury, Western Australia.
-It’s nowhere special but, to me, it serves a purpose — and I can be easily found.
-The local karaoke scene knows me well.
-Just ask.
-I’m around.
+I’m not hiding.
+My somewhere is a small home in a holiday town situated between Perth and Bunbury, Western Australia.
+It’s nowhere special, but to me, it’s home and serves a purpose.

 Michael Forman